Kuret/dotfiles-wsl/README.md

 # Dotfiles

-This repo contains my dotfiles and install scripts Currently made with Debian/Ubuntu on Windows 10 (WSL) in mind Supports native Debian/Ubuntu but is untested
+This repo contains my dotfiles and install scripts.

+Currently made with Debian/Ubuntu on Windows 10 (WSL) in mind.

+Supports native Debian/Ubuntu but is untested.

 Scripts will install:
 - NeoVim + Plugins